Jacob-C-Nguyen/JourneyHawk/README.md

   SETTING UP THE RASPBERRY PI PICO 2W + L76K WAVESHARE GPS MODULE:

     1) Download all files in the "pico" folder in the Github.
-    2) Assumble the pico (solder if needed) and plug the reciever into the waveshare module, and the waveshare module into the pico.
+    2) Assemble the pico (solder if needed) and plug the receiver into the waveshare module, and the waveshare module into the pico.
     3) Install Thonny and the firmware for the Raspberry pi pico model you have.

         - official guide for installation: https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/2